carbon-design-system/gatsby-theme-carbon/packages/example/README.md

 ## What is this?

 > Gatsby has implemented a new feature called [themes](https://www.gatsbyjs.org/docs/themes/).
 Themes encapsulate all of the configuration and implementation details of Gatsby websites.
-This is a starter-kit (boilerplate) that has a dependancy on the `gatsby-carbon-theme` package.
+This is a starter-kit (boilerplate) that has a dependancy on the `gatsby-theme-carbon` package.
 It includes some sample content in the `src/pages` directory.

 ## What's included?